hasiya/FHIR_Project/README.md

     docker-compose up

-Once the Docker image is up go to [0.0.0.0:8000](http://0.0.0.0:8000/).
+Once the Docker image is up go to <a href="http://0.0.0.0:8000/" target="_blank">http://0.0.0.0:8000</a>.
 This page allows you to upload FHIR data files in JSON format and the process the data in to the database.
-You can go to the Django admin site ([0.0.0.0:8000/admin](http://0.0.0.0:8000/admin)) to view the processed FHIR data.
+You can go to the Django admin site <a href="http://0.0.0.0:8000/admin" target="_blank">http://0.0.0.0:8000/admin </a> to view the processed FHIR data.
 Use the following login details to access the Django Admin site.

     Username - user
     Passowrd - pwd